-The Koojan Project (LSA 50%, earning 75%) is located in the New Norcia region of Western Australia.
+The Koojan Project (LSA 75%, Minerals 260 (ASX:MI6) earning up to 51%) is located in the New Norcia region of Western Australia.
 The Project is owned by Coobaloo Minerals Pty Ltd and covers a contiguous area of 600km2.
 Koojan is located 80km north of the recent Julimar Ni-PGE-Cu discovery by Chalice Gold Mines Ltd, and is located in a similar geological setting.
 The Project is located within the Western Gneiss Terrain of the Archaean Yilgarn Craton of south-west Western Australia.

 Regional Geological Setting